Karth1kKumarK/Advance_lane_Extraction_In_different_condition/_posts/2018-09-5-advance-lane.md

 {% endhighlight %}
 </div>

-Contrast enhanced image is converted to <a href="https://en.wikipedia.org/wiki/CIELAB_color_space" target="_blank">CIELAB color space</a>
-The image is split into corresponding channel(L* for the lightness and a* and b* for the green–red and blue–yellow color components).As the color of the track falls in to blue-yellow,We choose b channel image(A) and apply __bitwise_not__ operation to obtained the inverse image(B).Now we subtract b channel image(A) from bitnot image to obtain difference image C,Only those pixel which undergo change of more then 150 pixel value is retained .rest of the pixels are set to 0.The difference image(C) is element wise multiplied with b channel image(A),This amplifies the pixel value of pixels which undergoes max change.
+The contrast-enhanced image is converted to <a href="https://en.wikipedia.org/wiki/CIELAB_color_space" target="_blank">CIELAB color space.</a> The image is split into the corresponding channel(L* for the lightness and a* and b* for the green–red and blue-yellow color components).
+As the color of the track falls into blue-yellow, We choose b channel image(A) and apply the __bitwise_not__ operation to obtain the inverse image(B).
+Now we subtract b channel image(A) from bit not image to obtain difference image C, Only those pixel which undergoes a change of more than 150-pixel value is retained .rest of the pixels are set to 0.
+The difference image(C) is element-wise multiplied with b channel image(A), This amplifies the pixel value of pixels which undergoes max change.
 <table style="width:100%; border:0px;">
   <tr>
     <th>b channel image</th>